exercism/v3/docs/maintainers/generic-how-to-implement-a-concept-exercise.md

 }
 ```

+- The slug and name must adhere to [these naming rules][determining-concepts-naming].
 - Concepts (and prerequisites) must adhere to [these naming rules][determining-concepts-naming].
 - The UUID can be randomly generated using the [UUID Generator][uuid-gen].

 For more information, please read [this in-depth description][config.json] and check [this example file][example-config.json].